Blog

 Lead DevOps Engineer plays a pivotal role in enhancing collaboration between development and operations teams while ensuring that software applications are built, tested, and deployed efficiently and reliably.

-Hands-on DevOps: A look from Lead DevOps Engineer at Hicron Software House, Kamil Piwowarski
+Hands-on DevOps: A look from Lead DevOps Engineer at Hicron Software, Kamil Piwowarski

 Kamil began his IT journey in 2011 when from the very start he dealt with automation and testing of on-premises infrastructure solutions.
 With the emergence of public cloud solutions like Azure and AWS, he continues his adventure in building best practices for high-performance infrastructure.